tuffy/emuman/README.md

 If no machines are specified, `emuman` will try to add as many ROMs as possible from the input directory to the output directory.
 If no directories are specified, the current working directory is used.
-If no machines are specified, `emuman` tries to add ROMs to as many machines as possible.

 If the input directory and output directory are on the same filesystem, `emuman` will add ROMs using hard links